w41k4z/mtomady/README.md

 ### Step 3: Database Setup

+The application rely on some database view for the client part.

-1. Identify the Postgres container ID:
+1. Open a new terminal and identify the Postgres container ID:

 ```bash
 # For Unix/Linux/MacOS